nrzonline/norezodia_rpg/README.md

 # norezodia_rpg

-NoReZodia was an experimental RPG Game project in Java to learn the language.
+NoReZodia was an experimental RPG Game project in Java to learn the language and dates from around ~2013/2014
 The game has been build from scratch, no frameworks were used.
 I have got the idea to rebuild the game as a hobby project, but I'll be using Unity/C#.